BlkaeRed/Automation-of-Security-Incident-Response-in-Active-Directory-using-Splunk-SIEM-and-Shuffle-SOAR-/README.md

-#Introduction
+# Introduction

 This project involved building an automated system for real-time incident alerting and response across Windows and Linux hosts.
-It's based on free and open-source tool, like Splunk as a SIEM platform, Shuffle for automated alerts and playbook creation and Syslog for additional log creation.
-All of this was created and hosted on EC2 instances on AWS servers.
+It's composed of free and open-source tools, Splunk as a SIEM platform, incident analysis and alert creation, Sysmon and Syslog for extensive log creation.
+Additional tools include Shuffle for automated response to alerts like sending decitated message/email to Slack or Gmail of SOC analyst.
+I tested this system for two attack.
+First, access for unknown IP address to one of the endpoint and second, potential C2 connection to attacker's server, using execution framework Invoke-AtomicRedTeam.